tonyfahrion/node-simple-module-loader/README.md

 * taskRoute() // returns the route string, which is to be registered within express
 * taskMethods() // returns an array of supported methods
 * one of runGetTask(req, res), runPostTask(req, res) // handles the request itself

+# Footnote: this is my first nodejs module :-)